01Sample auditInspect the output

 Trusted inputs

-Client intake form, current account notes, prior meeting recap, open issue list, service agreement, and approved agenda template.
+Client intake form, current account notes, prior meeting recap, and open issue list.
+The workflow also uses the service agreement and approved agenda template.

 Missing inputs